 Where to Stay in Astana

-I actually went to Borovoe as a day trip from Astana, but it was easy for me to do that since I went with a tour with Qazway.
+I actually went to Borovoe as a day trip from Astana since I had booked a tour.
 So, I never booked accommodation up at Borovoe despite visiting some of the places listed above.
 If you’re looking to stick around Astana, you can check the accommodation options here.

 If you’re looking for budget options, I know of two solid options in Astana:

 This hostel was the one I stayed at when there last time.
 It was run by a lady in a high-rise building and it was extremely clean and chilled out.
 There are separate rooms for females and males and it is definitely not a party hostel.